Minn. Stat. § 363A.08, subd. 9(b)(1)

 Plain Language

-Employers may not use artificial intelligence in any employment decision — including recruitment, hiring, promotion, discharge, discipline, training selection, and terms or conditions of employment — if that AI has the effect of subjecting employees or applicants to discrimination based on any protected characteristic under the MHRA.
-This is a disparate impact standard: the employer need not intend to discriminate; discriminatory effect is sufficient.
-The protected characteristics include race, color, creed, religion, national origin, sex, gender identity, marital status, public assistance status, familial status, local commission membership, disability, sexual orientation, and age.
-Employers should conduct bias testing across these characteristics before deploying AI in employment contexts.
+Employers may not use AI in any employment context — including recruitment, hiring, promotion, termination, discipline, training selection, or setting terms of employment — if the AI has the effect of discriminating against employees or applicants based on any protected characteristic under the Minnesota Human Rights Act.
+This is a disparate impact standard: the employer need not intend to discriminate; it is sufficient that the AI has a discriminatory effect.
+The protected characteristics are extensive and include race, color, creed, religion, national origin, sex, gender identity, marital status, public assistance status, familial status, local commission membership, disability, sexual orientation, and age.
+Because this is added as an unfair employment practice under existing Chapter 363A, all existing MHRA enforcement mechanisms, remedies, and defenses apply.

 Statutory Text